-Performing matching and transformation on each of the sections inside a case definition, they have to be parsed into and AST in order to allow the tool to match and transform accordingly.
-To do this the tool uses the library [2, Babel] to generate an AST data structure.
-However, this structure does not suit traversing multiple trees at the same time, this is a requirement for matching and transforming.
-Therefore we use this Babel AST and transform it into a simple custom tree structure to allow for simple traversal of the tree.
+Performing matching and transformation on each of the sections inside a case definition, they have to be parsed into and AST in order to allow the tool to match and transform accordingly, for this we use Babel [2].
+However, Babels AST structure does not suit traversing multiple trees at the same time, this is a requirement for matching and transforming.
+Therefore we take the AST and transform it into a simple custom tree structure to allow for simple traversal of the tree.